5 Reasons Why Your Car Might Not Be Starting

 Car difficulties can be frustrating, especially when you find that your car will not start.
 Vehicle starting issues can be disruptive and inconvenient to your day and your schedule.
 Thankfully, starting issues are often easy to repair, especially when you have an idea of what is causing your vehicle’s troubles.
 Here are five common reasons why your car might not be starting:

-Reason 1: Bad Battery
+Starting Problem 1: Bad Battery

 If your battery is old, malfunctioning, or no longer retaining its charge, you are likely due for a new battery.
 You might also be experiencing corrosion or other battery issues that have lead to a decline in function.
 While issues with your battery are inconvenient, these are quick and simple to replace.
 If a new battery does not resolve your starting issues, the culprit likely exists outside of a bad battery.
 Starting system diagnostics can help you arrive at the source of this problem.

-Reason 2: Dead Battery
+Starting Problem 2: Dead Battery

 A dead battery can happen even when your battery is newer or in good health.
 There are both internal and external factors that can contribute to this failure to start.
 Here are some potential culprits of a dead battery: